-As soon as normal operation is restored, notify outage reporting.
-For structures that are regulated by the FCC, the FCC advises that noncompliance with notification procedures could subject the sponsor to penalties or monetary forfeitures.
+As soon as normal operation is restored, notify Outage Reporting and NOTAM Offices (see Paragraph 2.4.1).

+Note: For structures regulated by the FCC, the FCC advises that noncompliance with notification procedures could subject the Sponsor to penalties or monetary forfeitures.